balopez83/One-Mix-3-Hackintosh/README.md

 ## OS Status

 - macOS Sierra:
-  * If you need to install to the internal NVME drive you will need to install the NVME driver included in the Clover install package, I will include this driver in future EFI uploads
+  * If you need to install to the internal NVME drive you will need to install the NVME driver included in the Clover install package.
   * Nearly perfect just some final touches as listed below
   ![Image of Sierra](https://github.com/balopez83/One-Mix-3-Hackintosh/blob/master/Images/AboutMacSierra.jpg?raw=true)
   ![Image of Sierra](https://github.com/balopez83/One-Mix-3-Hackintosh/blob/master/Images/SierraMultipleMonitor.png?raw=true)